asmit-mit/QuadTree_Path_Planning/README.md

 ## Goals of the Experiment

 1. **Understand Quadtrees**: Explore their potential in simplifying grid structures for spatial tasks.
-2. **Optimize Path Planning**: Check if integrating quadtrees improves the runtime and efficiency of the A* algorithm.
+2. **Optimize Path Planning**: To check if integrating quadtrees improves the runtime and efficiency of the A* algorithm.

 ---